Dawittekle/KULLI-react-APP/README.md

 - Use the live map to track real-time truck movement.

 ## 🤝 Contributing

-This project is still in progress.
-If you would like to contribute, please contact me via email at **teklebrhandawit309@gmail.com**.

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`